Web Page Optimisation Is Essential To Be Found In Search Results (SERP).

 Supply Answers To Frequently Asked Questions For The Topic You Are Writing About

 Many people have questions concerning the subject matter you are writing about, so anticipate those and include the answers.
 There are many different ways of handling questions and answers.
 The best way is to include a list of questions that link to the answer further down the page.
-This method is the preferred SEO approach by search engines, compared to ‘drop-down-accordion’ style questions with answers displayed ‘on-click’.
+Another method is to use ‘drop-down-accordion’ style questions with answers displayed ‘on-click’.